We asked experienced paddler Nick Gilbert his tips on how to dress for the fall paddling season. Here's what he said:

 One of the most crucial features of a drysuit is the ability to add and subtract layers suitable for any condition under the suit.
 Personally, I have worn just about every piece of clothing I own under my drysuit.

-Once the snow starts, insulating with down puffy layers under your drysuit can keep you paddling through any conditions, and in the summer a light t-shirt and long underwear are all you need to fend off frigid snow melt on a hot day.
+Once the snow starts, insulating with down puffy layers under your drysuit can keep you paddling through any conditions.
+If there's a warm spell during the fall paddling season, a light t-shirt and long underwear are all you need to fend off frigid snow melt on a hot day.

 Here at CKS Online we live and die by the onesie.
 We are true believers in the power of a one-piece layering system and openly advocate to the rest of the world just how incredible onesies are.
 Many different brands offer onesies (IR, Level Six, Kokatat), and this season we have really been enjoying the Hot Fuzz Fleece Unisuit by Level Six.